tabulify/tabulify/ansible/roles/prometheus/docker/README.md

   * the VPS machine
   * and for now a windows laptop

+## See also

+A compose file such as [Compose](https://github.com/stefanprodan/dockprom/blob/master/docker-compose.yml) Monitoring Metrics with Prometheus Alerting.

 ## Steps

   * Install [Wmi Exporter](https://github.com/martinlindhe/wmi_exporter/releases) on your Windows Laptop